osmundi/aoc-2022-go/README.md

 Part 1 done and had the part 2 ok for test data, but for some reason the result went off with the bigger map.
 No snacks for the elves today.

 #### Day 25
+Puzzle master went didn't leave the toughest ones to end.
+Thats good thinking because people tend to have other stuff on mind during these days.

+### Summary